Viktor Lykhovydko: Career

 On 20 May 2022, he joined Polish fifth division side Narew Ostrołęka on a short-term loan.
 Shortly after, on 30 June, he signed a one-year contract with an extension option with I liga club Górnik Łęczna.

+On 29 September 2023, Lykhovydkov returned to the fifth division and signed with Cosmos Nowotaniec.

+On 8 July 2024, he re-joined Narew Ostrołęka on a permanent basis.